 - In the Duo Security Application page, scroll down to choose Save

-This enables Duo Security Login 2FA for Individual Account holders and, for an Organization, for all Users though this can be individually enabled/ disabled as noted toward the end of this article.
+This enables Duo Security Login 2FA for Individual Account holders and, for an Organization, for all Organization Users (that are not disabled; see below).

-After you complete the previous Administrative procedure, Duo Security two-factor authentication services will be invoked on subsequent SSProtect Login (as a result of checking Mobile for Login), as shown below:
+After you complete the previous Administrative procedure, affected Users will be redirected to final configuration during their next subsequent SSProtect Login (as a result of checking Mobile for Login):